tdean-d2iq/dka100-instructor-tools/README.md

 - `instructor_all.sh` : this script does it all: DKP, EBS and Kommander
     - First argument: studentX
     - Second argument: ELB DNS
-- `setup_dka100.sh` : this script creates the DKA100 student lab environments in AWS
-    - First argument: number of clusters/students (optional - defaults to 1)
-    - Second argument: instuctor userid (optional)
-- `teardown_dka100.sh` : this script is for cleaning up the DKA100 student lab environments

 ## Checking Out the DKA100 Instructor Tools Repository from GitHub